 The Foundation receives significant grants, contributions and promises to give restricted by donors, and considers grants and contributions restricted for programs which are ongoing, major, and central to its annual operations to be available to meet cash needs for general expenditures.
 The Foundation manages its liquidity and reserves following three guiding principles: operating within a prudent range of financial soundness and stability, maintaining adequate liquid assets to fund near-term operating needs, and maintaining sufficient reserves to provide reasonable assurance that long-term obligations will be discharged.
 The Foundation has a liquidity policy to maintain financial cash reserves within net assets without donor restrictions at a minimum of two months of operating expenses exclusive of restricted gifts at all times during the fiscal year.
 To achieve these targets, the Foundation forecasts its future cash flows, monitors its liquidity monthly and monitors its reserves annually.
-During the fiscal year ended June 30, 2022, the level of liquidity and reserves were managed within the policy requirement.
+During the fiscal years ended June 30, 2023 and 2022, respectively, the level of liquidity and reserves were managed within the policy requirement.

-The Foundation has \$842,348 of financial assets available within one year of the balance sheet date, June 30, 2022, to meet cash needs for general expenditure.
-None of these financial assets as of June 30, 2022, are subject to donor or other contractual restrictions that makes them unavailable for general expenditure within one year of the balance sheet date.
+The Foundation has \$960,297 and \$842,348 of financial assets available within one year of the balance sheet date, June 30, 2023 and 2022, respectively, to meet cash needs for general expenditure.
+None of these financial assets as of June 30, 2023 and 2022, are subject to donor or other contractual restrictions that makes them unavailable for general expenditure within one year of the balance sheet date.
 The Foundation has a policy to structure its financial assets to be available as its general expenditures, liabilities, and other obligations come due.